krlvm/PowerTunnel-Android/README.md

 The Android version of PowerTunnel is built on [VPN Server](https://github.com/raise-isayan/TunProxy) that intercepts traffic and directs it through the [LibertyTunnel](https://github.com/krlvm/PowerTunnel/tree/libertytunnel) proxy

+***You can't publish the app on the Google Play Store without permission: it is a violation of the license and the DMCA.***

 ### What is it
 Nowadays Internet censorship is introducing in many countries: governments analyze and block traffic to this sites using DPI - Deep Packet Inspection systems, forcing you using circumvention utilities like VPN, for example.
 That approach have many disadvantages, most noticeable - connection speed slowdown.
 In addition, these services cannot guarantee work stability and your data confidence.